Fort Amherst: Current use

 During August 1977 a group of enthusiasts were given permission by the Ministry of Defence to start tidying up the site, with the intention of restoring Fort Amherst.
 During April 1980 Fort Amherst was purchased from the Ministry of Defence by the Fort Amherst and Lines Trust and public open days began.

 Fort Amherst is now managed and operated by the Fort Amherst Heritage Trust, a Registered Charity located along Dock Road in Chatham.
 The Fort Amherst Heritage Trust opens Fort Amherst to visitors every day of the year and provides daily Tunnel Tours at 11am and 2pm (subject to changes).
 Fort Amherst Heritage Trust have also run a programme of regular events, including Ghost Tours, which typically take place on the first Friday evening of each month, and over-night Ghost Watch paranormal investigations within the tunnels.
 Halloween Tours have also taken place, where guests make their way through the dark rooms and passages.

-Students from the Kent Institute of Art & Design (KIAD) at Fort Pitt in Rochester, used to dress as the undead, vampires, demons and skeletons and then hide, so as to surprise visitors during the Halloween Tour.
+Students from the Kent Institute of Art & Design (KIAD) at Fort Pitt in Rochester, used to dress as the undead, vampires, demons and skeletons and then hide near The Cave Yard in piles of leaves and twigs, so as to surprise visitors during the Halloween Tour.
 On 31 October 1985 sound effects were used during the Halloween Tour to make it more genuine.
 Ghosts are known to haunt Fort Amherst, and one is the Little Drummer Boy who is a headless ghost that walks through the brick-lined passages of Fort Amherst.
 The Little Drummer Boy can be heard tapping or drumming.
 Some visitors to Fort Amherst report feeling a chill in the air or a gentle tap on their shoulders.
 After this, the sound of the Little Drummer Boy stops as the headless ghost walks past the visitors.
 After walking by, the spooky noises of the Little Drummer Boy then start again.

 Some of the cannons are fired on Sundays throughout the year and periodically during the school holidays.

 Fort Amherst was one of the filming locations for the 1986 Warner Bros. film The Mission and the 2011 film Sherlock Holmes: A Game of Shadows as well as the 2015 BBC TV adaptation of Agatha Christie's Partners in Crime.

 On Sundays, during the summer 2008 season, Fort Amherst was open to the public, without charge, to promote the Great Lines Heritage Park and the proposed World Heritage Site application for Chatham Dockyard and its Naval Defences.

 In 2012 the 200th anniversary of the establishment, under Royal Warrant of the Royal Engineers at Brompton Barracks (the Royal School of Military Engineering), was marked by a team of Royal Engineers designing, building and assembling the Bicentenary Bridge which leads to a part of Fort Amherst also known as Spur Battery and to the Inner Lines, that were the Napoleonic Defensive Ditches.
 These parts of Fort Amherst are accessible only at special times and during guided visits.

 During 2012 Fort Amherst received about 20,000 visitors.